EranGrin/wait-for-element/README.md

 ### Vue

-Here's an example of using `wait-for-element` in a Vue component:
+Here's an example of using `element-waiter` in a Vue component:

 ```vue
 <template>